nextsaimon/totp-manager/README.md

 -   🖱️ **One-Click Copy**: Generate and copy TOTP codes to your clipboard with a single click.
 -   🎨 **Theme Support**: Includes automatic Light/Dark mode based on your system preference, with a manual theme toggler.
 -   📱 **Responsive Design**: Clean and modern UI that works seamlessly on both desktop and mobile devices.
+-   ⏰ **Auto Logout**: Automatically logs you out after a period of inactivity to enhance security and prevent unauthorized access.

 ## Tech Stack